 Mr. Schwartz is a civil rights attorney with his own firm, Bryan Schwartz Law, in Oakland, California.

 Mr. Schwartz's firm focuses on vindicating workers' rights in discrimination, whistleblower, wage and hour, and federal and public employee cases.
 Mr. Schwartz has helped tens of thousands of grateful clients get their careers back on track after employer wrongdoing derailed them, obtaining tens of millions in recovery for employees across the country in individual, collective, and class actions.
-A graduate of U.C.
-Berkeley's Boalt Hall School of Law, and of Cornell University, magna cum laude, Mr. Schwartz is the immediate past President of FAIR and a member of the Executive Board of the California Employment Lawyers Association, whose members are more than 1200 employee-side advocates around the state.
-Mr. Schwartz, who is recognized annually by the Daily Journal, Super Lawyers, and other organizations as one of the top employment attorneys in California, is also the past Chair of the 7500-member Labor & Employment Section of the State Bar of California (now called the California Lawyers Association).
+A graduate of Berkeley Law, and of Cornell University, magna cum laude, Mr. Schwartz is a co-founder and past President of FAIR and a former member of the Executive Board of the California Employment Lawyers Association, whose members are more than 1300 employee-side advocates around the state.
+Mr. Schwartz, who is recognized annually by the Daily Journal, Super Lawyers, and other organizations as one of the top employment attorneys in California, is also the past Chair of the 7500-plus member Labor & Employment Section of the State Bar of California (now called the California Lawyers Association).
 He is a member of the Board of Directors of Legal Aid at Work and the Alameda Boys & Girls Club, among other organizations.
 Before founding his own firm in 2009, Mr. Schwartz led the San Francisco, California, office of Nichols Kaster, LLP.
 Previously, Mr. Schwartz practiced with the Washington, DC-based firm of Passman & Kaplan, PC, and clerked for the late Hon.
 Franklin Van Antwerpen, who served in the U.S. District Court for the Eastern District of Pennyslvania and the Third Circuit Court of Appeals.